nodejs/Release/GOVERNANCE.md

 be kept very secure and not shared with anyone.
 Any actual or suspected compromise of the private key should be reported immediately and the key should be entirely removed from use.

+## Offboarding releasers

+*Note*: This section is specifically concerning removing members from the [@nodejs/releasers](https://github.com/orgs/nodejs/teams/releasers) team, not removing members from the overall Release WG.

+Releasers have access to critical infrastructure in the project - this elevated access must be restricted to active releasers.
+Members of the releasers team should be offboarded when they no longer intend to prepare releases.
+As a guideline, offboarding should be considered if a releaser has not prepared a release in the past 12 months.

+The following steps should be taken as part of the offboarding process:
+* Be removed from the GitHub [releasers team](https://github.com/orgs/nodejs/teams/releasers) in the Node.js organizations.
+* Be removed from the GitHub [security-release team](https://github.com/orgs/nodejs/teams/security-release) in the Node.js and nodejs-private organizations.
+* Ensure their SSH key is removed from the `dist` user on the primary www server.
+* Move their GPG key in nodejs/node [README.md](https://github.com/nodejs/node/#release-keys) to the 'Other keys used to sign some previous releases' section.
+* Open a PR in [nodejs/docker-node](https://github.com/nodejs/docker-node/) to remove their GPG key from [node.keys](https://github.com/nodejs/docker-node/blob/master/keys/node.keys).
+* Ensure they are moved to 'Emeritus - Releasers team' in the nodejs/release [README](https://github.com/nodejs/Release/blob/master/README.md).

+Releasers are not automatically removed from the wider Release WG.